Agoric/documentation/main/guides/getting-started/start-a-project.md

    ![Pending Offer](./assets/pending-offer.png)

 1. In the wallet, your offer will transition to an `Accepted` state when the auction ends.
-Your `cardStore.Card` purse will now contain a card
+Your `cardStore.Card` purse will now contain a card.

    ![Accepted Offer](./assets/accepted-offer.png)